vodoanminhhieuvn/C_Garage/CONTRIBUTING.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

-### Future Plan
+### Reminding

-This project is just for study purpose, so please don't take it too seriously
+This project is just for study purpose, so please don't take it too seriously.

+We try to take this project become better and better so thank you for your helping